-Each of the panels on the right side of Figure 14 shows an empirical cumulative distribution of rates for loans extended from bank type $i \in \{F, M, S\}$ to bank type $j \in \{F, M, S\}$.
-For example, for each interest rate ι on the horizontal axis, the height of the curve labeled "S" in the top right panel represents the fraction of the total volume of loans extended from banks of type "F" to banks of type "S" with interest rate less than or equal to ι .
-Each of the panels on the left side of Figure 14 shows the theoretical counterparts of the adjoining right-side panel.
-The theory predicts that, regardless of lender type, banks of type "S" tend to borrow at higher rates than banks of other types, and this is true in the data.59
+Each of the panels on the right side of Figure 5 shows an empirical cumulative distribution of rates for loans extended from bank type $i \in \{F, M, S\}$ to bank type $j \in \{F, M, S\}$ .
+For example, for each interest rate $\iota$ on the horizontal axis, the height of the curve labeled "S" in the top right panel represents the fraction of the total volume of loans extended from banks of type "F" to banks of type "S" with interest rate less than or equal to $\iota$ .
+Each of the panels on the left side of Figure 5 shows the theoretical counterparts of the adjoining right-side panel.
+The theory predicts that, regardless of lender type, banks of type "S" tend to borrow at higher rates than banks of other types, a prediction clearly validated by the data.